World Cup 2018 Predictions: Updated Final Picks Before Sunday's Knockout Play

 Any day of the week, and I’ve said this before, I would have Eriksen over Neymar.
 Who’s with me?

-Eriksen will be a threat but may find it hard breaking down a Croatia side who have only conceded one goal at the World Cup.
-Dalic's side look the stronger, more dangerous team and should have enough for victory.
+Eriksen will be a threat but may find it hard breaking down a team that has only conceded one goal at the World Cup.
+Croatia look the stronger, more dangerous side and should have enough for victory.